Projects will be completed in teams of 3-4.

 The end result of your project will be one team-written report of 5-10 pages.
 Please do not use abbreviations or mnemonics for signals, instructions, registers, etc. As Fred Brooks* once said, "By the time I read seven projects I no longer know even what my own initials stand for."
-Keep a copy for yourself, and turn in a hardcopy at the final class on December 10th.
+Keep a copy for yourself, and turn in a hardcopy at the final class.
 Projects will not be accepted late.
 Each team member must also send a separate short private email to me describing the accomplishments and contribution of each team member ("I did this, wrote this, they did this, wrote this, etc.").

 The report should include the following sections: